tqtezos/assets.tqtezos.com/docs/token-contracts/fa12/4-fa12-archetype.md

 ### Contract invariant

+A contract invariant is a property that is verified regardless of the state of the storage.

 ```archetype
 ledger.sum(tokens) = totalsupply
 ```
-> The total number of tokens is equal to `totalsupply` regardless of the state of the contract storage.
+> No token is minted: the total number of tokens is equal to the initial `totalsupply` number of tokens.

 ### transfer

+This section presents the properties of the `transfer` entry point.

+First let's have a look at the Archetype implementation:

 ```archetype
 entry %transfer (%from : address, %to : address, value : nat) {